Frequently Asked Questions

 Why did you develop a product only for males?

 How do I get my dog sterilized with Zeuterin™?

 Is there any way to verify that the procedure has been done correctly?
 Efficacy rate at the FDA trial was documented at 99.6% (about the same as a perfectly taken pill) so the dog is considered neutered after the procedure and a sterilization certificate is provided.
 If desired, sterilization of the dog can be verified by viewing the dog semen under a microscope after 30 days.

 How do you identify a treated dog?
 Leading microchip companies are capable of keeping neutering status in their databases.
 Tattooed serial numbers can also be used if a microchip is not practical.
 This will prevent the dog from being castrated if rescued at a later date.

-During the "training period" starting in November, we will use an optional "Z" tattoo next to the scrotal area.
-It will be formed using a tattoo pen next to the scrotum.
+During the "training period", we will use an optional "Z" tattoo next to the inner thigh area.
+It will be formed using a tattoo pen.
 Since this would be the most invasive part of the whole sterilization procedure, we will have to analyze the results to see if this method will survive as a standard practice.
 Veterinarians familiar with the sterilization procedure will also be able to tell if a dog has been sterilized after a few months by palpating the testicles--the testicles become smaller and firmer as scar tissue forms over time.

 Many dog owners are understandably concerned about onlookers and "dog run" friends giving them the evil eye--assuming their anatomically correct male dog is intact.
-To address this concern, we are finishing up final designs on collar add-ons and fun T-shirts for sterilized but not castrated dogs to flaunt their special status.
+To address this concern, we are finishing up final designs on collar add-ons and fun T-shirts for dogs neutered via zinc rather than castration to flaunt their special status.